Data protection information

 Duration of data storage

-Personal data is routinely deleted when it is no longer required to fulfil the contract and is no longer subject to the statutory (in particular tax law) retention periods (Article 17(1)(a) and (e) GDPR).
+The personal data is routinely deleted when it is no longer required to fulfil the contract and is no longer subject to the statutory (in particular tax) retention periods (Article 17(1)(a) and (e) GDPR).

-Analyses and misuse checks are carried out on the basis of legitimate interest in accordance with Article 6(f) GDPR.
+Analyses and misuse checks are carried out based on legitimate interest in accordance with Article 6(f) GDPR.

 The provision of data is necessary for the conclusion and processing of personalised tickets and the use of eTickets or paper-based tickets.
 It is not possible to conclude contracts for personalised tickets without providing the data.